 Steel or cast-iron bathtubs' weight, combined with the awkward lifting position, make these tubs more difficult to remove with this method.
 The tub can be lifted out by cutting away a couple of key wall studs and swinging one end of the tub outward.

-Another method is to open one section of wall and slide the tub straight out.
+Another method is to open one section of the wall and slide the tub straight out.
 Or you can break up the tub with a sledgehammer or cut it in half with an angle grinder.

-Removing the tub from the bathroom without damaging walls, toilet, or the countertop is best accomplished with a helper.
+Removing the tub from the bathroom without damaging walls, the toilet, or the countertop is best accomplished with a helper.
 But if you are alone, you also have the option of sliding the tub out on blankets or wheeling it out an appliance dolly.